Referee holds whistle and football

 The FA sets the annual registration fee for all referees.
 It is currently £20.

-You need to register before 1 June each year.
+You need to register between the 1st June and the 1st August each year.
 If you miss the deadline you may have to pay a late registration fee of £10.

-If you do not intend to referee in youth football but later change your mind, it is most important that you contact your parent County FA (The AFA for AFA referees) immediately and we will make arrangements with you to update your CRC if necessary.
+If you do not intend to referee in youth football but later change your mind, it is most important that you contact your parent County FA (Amateur FA) immediately and we will make arrangements with you to update your DBS if necessary.

 If you were previously qualified but have not registered in one or more previous seasons we will be very pleased to help you back into refereeing.
 Please contact referees@amateur-fa.com

-Similarly, AFA referees can register as Associates with other local County FAs at no cost.
+Similarly, Amateur FA referees can register as Associates with other local County FAs at no cost.
 You can do this when you register online by completing the section ‘Request to Join Associate County’.

 If you do not register, you will not be able to be appointed to matches by any competition affiliated to the FA or the County FA.
 You would not be covered by the County’s Public Liability Insurance and there would be no chance of receiving County Cup Final or Representative Match appointments.